GeekyHawks/react-native-ui-components/docs/CheckBox.md

 - Designed for **multi-select** use cases.
 - Fully theme-aware: extend color/size variants globally or per component.
 - Can be used standalone or in a group (by managing `selectedValues`).
+- Accessibility-ready with label support and `accessibilityLabel`.
+- You can still pass standard View/Text props via `containerStyle` and `labelTextStyle`.